pytorch/text/README.rst

 * `torchtext.data <#data>`_: Generic data loaders, abstractions, and iterators for text (including vocabulary and word vectors)
 * `torchtext.datasets <#datasets>`_: Pre-built loaders for common NLP datasets

-Note: we are currently re-designing the torchtext library to make it more compatible with pytorch (e.g. ``torch.utils.data``).
-Several datasets have been written with the new abstractions in `torchtext.experimental <https://github.com/pytorch/text/tree/master/torchtext/experimental>`_ folder.
-We also created an issue to discuss the new abstraction, and users are welcome to leave feedback `link <https://github.com/pytorch/text/issues/664>`_.
+Note: We are currently re-designing the torchtext library to make it more compatible with pytorch (e.g. ``torch.utils.data``).
+Several datasets have been written with the new abstractions in `torchtext.experimental <https://github.com/pytorch/text/tree/master/torchtext/experimental> folder.
+We also created an issue to discuss the new abstraction, and users are welcome to leave feedback link <https://github.com/pytorch/text/issues/664> .

 Installation
 ============

 We recommend Anaconda as Python package management system.
-Please refer to `pytorch.org <https://pytorch.org/>`_ for the detail of PyTorch installation.
+Please refer to `pytorch.org <https://pytorch.org/> for the detail of PyTorch installation.
 The following is the corresponding ``torchtext`` versions and supported Python versions.

 .. csv-table:: Version Compatibility
    :header: "PyTorch version", "torchtext version", "Supported Python version"